 EMAIL | Github

-Chen Ruo is a M.Sc. student at the dept of ECE, University of Florida.
+Chen Ruo is a M.Sc.
+(Thesis) student at the dept of ECE, University of Florida.
 He completed his B.Sc. in Computer Engineering with an interest in embedded systems and electronic hardware.
 He has been a robogator member at the RoboPI laboratory since Fall 2022.
 His prior experience includes working with the Machine Intelligence Laboratory and the Generational Relief in Prosthetics club.
 He was also a team lead for the AeroGators design team.
-He is currently working on designing efficient and deployable RTOS modules to enable structured navigation patterns for low-cost autonomous surface vehicles.
+In the RoboPI lab, he focuses on designing efficient and deployable ROS modules to enable structured navigation patterns for low-cost autonomous underwater vehicles (AUVs).
+He is currently working on GPS-denied mission control and stealth recovery for AUVs, as well as on designing virtual teleoperation interfaces for ROVs.

 chenruo@ufl.edu